 What We Do

 Old Ways Herbal is located in Newfane, Vermont, on a small farm of pristine forest and fields overlooking the Rock River.
 We are centrally located in New England: about 20 minutes from Brattleboro, Putney, New Hampshire, and Massachusetts, 2 hours from Montpelier, 4 hours from New York City, and 2.5 hours from both Burlington and Boston.
-The School of Plant Medicine offers two levels of coursework, an in-depth apprenticeship, and workshops on a variety of topics related to science-based herbalism.
+The School of Plant Medicine offers three levels of coursework, an in-depth apprenticeship, and workshops on a variety of topics related to science-based herbalism, gardening, and homesteading.
 Our woods and gardens feature native, at-risk, and hard-to-find herbs and plants to enhance your garden or medicine chest.
 Old Ways Herbal uses traditional techniques to create herbal products available in person and online, including products just for children and custom formulas designed for your needs.
 We also offer private clinical consultations to help community members learn to maximize their families’ wellness.
 Land stewardship, community building, and promoting health self-empowerment are central to our practice.

 Old Ways Herbal School of Plant Medicine

 The focus of our teaching is to help people reclaim lost wisdom to care for their families’ health.
 Levels of learning include skill-based workshops, beginner and intermediate courses, and a rigorous in-depth apprenticeship.
 Our community is vibrant, inclusive, and supportive our mutual learning and healing process.